Wood Lane tube station (Metropolitan line): Final renaming and subsequent closure

-Latimer Road & Acton Railway
+Latimer Road and Acton Railway

-The Latimer Road & Acton Railway (LR&AR), a nominally independent company, proposed a line linking the Hammersmith & City Railway at Wood Lane with the Great Western Railway east of their Acton station.
+The Latimer Road and Acton Railway (LR&AR), a nominally independent company, proposed a line linking the Hammersmith and City Railway (H&CR) at Wood Lane with the Great Western Railway (GWR) east of their Acton station.
 The H&CR initially insisted that the LR&AR built a separate exchange station at Wood Lane, rather than using the existing platforms.
 The GWR wanted the LR&AR to also build a separate Acton station, and a house was demolished at Friar's Place for this.

-The railway was authorised by an act of Parliament in 1882, but between 1885 and 1893 four acts of Parliament for extensions of time were needed, as the LR&A Company could not reach agreement with the Great Western and the Metropolitan for joint-working of the line.
-When this was finally achieved (confirmed by an act of Parliament in 1895), capital could not be raised.
-The line was abandoned by act in 1900, after only small parts had been built, including an iron bridge (later demolished) over the North & South Western Junction Railway near the current Westway road bridge.
-The later Ealing & Shepherd's Bush Railway followed a similar route to the proposed LR&AR line, the Metropolitan ironically promoting a bill in 1912 to connect the Hammersmith & City to this line, which failed on opposition from the Great Western, the Central London Railway, and the District Railway.
+The railway was authorised by the Latimer Road and Acton Railway Act 1882 (45 & 46 Vict. c. ccxlvii), but between 1885 and 1893 four acts of Parliament for extensions of time – Latimer Road and Acton Railway Act 1885 (48 & 49 Vict. c. lxxviii), the Latimer Road and Acton Railway Act 1888 (51 & 52 Vict. c. cxii), the Latimer Road and Acton Railway Act 1891 (54 & 55 Vict. c. lxxii), and the Latimer Road and Acton Railway Act 1893 (56 & 57 Vict. c. clxvii) – were needed, as the Latimer Road and Acton Railway Company could not reach agreement with the Great Western and the Metropolitan for joint-working of the line.
+When this was finally achieved, and confirmed by the Latimer Road and Acton Railway Act 1895 (58 & 59 Vict. c. cl), capital could not be raised.

+The line was abandoned by the Latimer Road and Acton Railway Act 1900 (63 & 64 Vict. c. xcv), after only small parts had been built, including an iron bridge (later demolished) over the North and South Western Junction Railway near the current Westway road bridge.
+The later Ealing and Shepherd's Bush Railway followed a similar route to the proposed LR&AR line, the Metropolitan ironically promoting a bill in 1912 to connect the Hammersmith & City to this line, which failed on opposition from the Great Western, the Central London Railway, and the District Railway.

 Media

-The station was one of the filming locations featured in the first episode of the 1964 Doctor Who serial “The Dalek Invasion of Earth”, its undergrowth-filled appearance underscoring the episode’s concept of a seemingly abandoned future London.
+The station was one of the filming locations featured in the first episode of the 1964 Doctor Who serial “The Dalek Invasion of Earth”, its undergrowth-filled appearance underscoring the episode's concept of a seemingly abandoned future London.